occrp/investigativedashboard.org/about.md

 down people, companies, and assets — like ships and planes — anywhere in the world.
-We are equipped with access to a number of commercial search engines and databases, as well as the experience to make effective use of dozens of publicly available, but little-known, open sources.
+We are equipped with access to a number of commercial search engines and databases as well as the experience to make effective use of dozens of publicly available, but little-known, open sources.
 Services also include assistance with data acquisition, wrangling, and analysis.